 In addition, and unrelated to what the drugs are actually designed to treat, both Adderall and Ritalin have a side effect of causing weight loss.
 What starts as the pursuit of slimming down can easily turn into a full-blown stimulant addiction since, from the jump, the medication is being taken for the wrong purpose and not as directed.

-Withdrawal from these two looks like this:
+Withdrawal from these two looks like:

-Symptoms of withdrawal generally last anywhere from 1 to 4 weeks but can linger longer.
+Symptoms of withdrawal generally last anywhere from 1 to 4 weeks, but can linger longer.

-There’s been a long-standing concern that the use of stimulants by children can lead to the development of a substance abuse disorder (SUD) later in life.
+There’s been a long-standing concern that the use of stimulants by children can lead to the development of a substance use disorder (SUD) later in life.
 It’s worth noting that, according to the National Institute on Drug Abuse (NIDA), “on balance, the studies conducted so far have found no differences in later substance use for ADHD-affected children who received treatment versus those that did not.
-This suggests that treatment with ADHD medication does not affect (either negatively or positively) an individual’s risk for developing a substance use disorder”.
+This suggests that treatment with ADHD medication does not affect (either negatively or positively) an individual’s risk for developing a substance use disorder.”

-A study by Johns Hopkins found that even as prescriptions for stimulants have remained more or less unchanged recently, emergency room visits associated with Adderall have been rising substantially with an increase of 156% in the period observed, 2006 to 2011.
+A study by Johns Hopkins found that even as prescriptions for stimulants have remained more or less unchanged recently, emergency room visits associated with Adderall have been rising substantially, with an increase of 156% in the period observed, 2006 to 2011.

 Seeing as how they’re both stimulants, the warning signs for Ritalin and Adderall addiction are similar: